 This is actually a pretty common concern.
 I have a very well-trained eye for picking out the best spots to photograph - usually spots that you would never even consider!
 I always arrive to the session location extra early to pick out the best spots so that we're prepared with a game plan when we start shooting.
 However, if you are truly concerned, you are more than welcome to send over pictures or videos of the property for further discussion, OR we can have you haul-in to the location of your choosing.

 Absolutely!
-The bond you share with your dog is a huge part of their story, and some of the most heartfelt images come from simple moments of connection; a snuggle, a laugh, a lick in the face, or a quiet touch.
+The bond you share with your horse is a huge part of your story together, and some of the most heartfelt images come from simple moments of connection.
 You don’t need to pose or perform - just be present and I'll handle the rest!

 Sessions typically take place at your barn or property, however, there are infinite options for hauling in to the location of your choice.